Decoding A/B testing

 Zonos can offer custom A/B tests upon request.
 Please contact our Customer Success team for a quote.

-Today, all variant test results reporting are available upon request.
+Currently, all reporting for variant test results are available upon request.